Sepala Attygalle: TFAII and Chief of Staff

 On 1 December 1962, he was promoted to the rank of colonel; he took up appointment as Commander, Army Force Panagoda, whilst serving as commanding officer, Ceylon Armoured Corps.
 In June 1963, he went on an official visit to Yugoslavia, where he underwent a guerilla warfare training course.
 Having relinquished his post of Commander, Army Force Panagoda on 13 August 1963, he was appointed Commander, Task Force Anti Illicit Immigration on 14 August 1963, later he also served as the Inspector of Training, Army Headquarters.
-He was then appointed Chief of Staff of the army on 21 March 1964.
+He was then appointed Chief of Staff of the Army on 21 March 1964.
 He relinquished command of the Task Force Anti Illicit Immigration on 30 June 1965 and in 1966 he attended the Imperial Defence College.
 On his return he resumed duties as Chief of Staff.

 Commander of the Army

-He relinquished Chief of Staff duties and was promoted to the rank of Brigadier on 22 September 1967 and appointed as Acting Commander of the Army after the retirement of Major General B.R.
+He relinquished Chief of Staff duties and was promoted to the rank of Brigadier on 22 September 1967 and appointed Acting Commander of the Army after the retirement of Major General B.R.
 Heyn.
 On 1 October 1967, Attygalle was promoted to the rank of Major General and confirmed as Commander of the Army.
 Under his leadership, the army crushed the 1971 Insurrection within two months, and he was promoted to the rank of lieutenant general on 4 April 1974, thus being the first officer of the Sri Lanka Army to hold this rank.
 On the day of his retirement, on 13 October 1977, after having served for ten years as commander, he was promoted to the rank of General, thus becoming the first Sri Lankan army officer to hold the rank of a full general and longest-serving Commander of the Army.